Useful information for PCN (Poison Centre Notification) submission

 Mixtures and products concerned

-The PCN notification obligation is prescribed by Article 45 of the EU CLP Regulation (Regulation (EC) No 1272/2008) and its Annex VIII.
-Based on these, the group of mixtures that must be notified can be determined according to the following criteria.
-In terms of usage, mixtures for consumer, professional (occupational), and industrial use are all affected.
+The PCN notification obligation is prescribed by Article 45 of the CLP Regulation (Regulation (EC) No 1272/2008) and Annex VIII.
+Based on these provisions, the mixtures that must be notified can be determined according to the following criteria.
+In terms of intended use, mixtures for consumer, professional, and industrial use may all be affected.

-Mixtures classified in the following hazard categories are subject to notification:
+Mixtures classified in the following hazard classes are subject to notification:

 Products that are NOT subject to notification:

-• gases under pressure (if they are not classified in any other hazard categories)
+• gases under pressure (if they are not classified in any other hazard class)

-• R&D (products subject to research and development)
+• R&D (substances and mixtures for research and development)

 Warning!

-Biocides and plant protection products are not exempt!
+Biocidal products and plant protection products are not exempt.

 Limited submission

 This is a special PCN notification option.
-Annex VIII of the CLP provides certain flexibility for companies in two special cases.
+Annex VIII to CLP provides certain flexibility in two specific cases.

-One special option is the limited notification (commonly referred to in practice as “limited submission”).
-This is a relief that applies exclusively to mixtures intended for industrial use.
-The essence is that if a mixture is used only in industrial facilities (i.e. the general public or a typical professional user cannot access it — typically a mixture used within a single plant), then the company may choose the limited notification.
+One option is limited submission.
+This applies exclusively to mixtures intended for industrial use.
+The essence is that if a mixture is used only in industrial facilities (i.e. the general public or typical professional users cannot access it — typically a mixture used within a single site), then the notifier may choose limited submission.

-In such cases, the scope of information submitted to the authority can be narrower: you do not have to provide the exact proportion of every component in advance, provided that the company commits to make the detailed composition immediately available to toxicologists if needed.
-Essentially, you can think of the limited notification as an emergency plan: the notification contains the basic data of the mixture, but certain details considered to be trade secrets (e.g. the exact recipe) are not provided routinely.
-Instead, the company’s own on-call service keeps these details ready.
-In case of a poisoning, the poison centre will see that the mixture has a limited notification, and they will have contact details from which they can immediately request the full formula.
+In such cases, the scope of information submitted to the appointed body can be narrower: you do not have to provide the exact concentration of every component in advance, provided that the notifier commits to make the detailed composition immediately available to medical personnel (or toxicologists) upon request.
+In practice, limited submission works like an emergency access model: the notification contains the key data of the mixture, while certain details treated as trade secrets (e.g. the exact formulation) are not routinely submitted.
+Instead, the company maintains an internal 24/7 arrangement to provide the full composition without delay if requested by a poison centre.

-Naturally, the company must ensure 24/7 availability of expert personnel who can assist.
-The limited notification is thus a kind of trust-based simplification for industrial formulations, but it is optional: if a company does not want to use it, they can simply submit the full data as well.
-It is important to know, however, that if a mixture was initially intended for industrial use and notified with a limited submission, but later it is extended to consumer or professional use, then it can no longer remain limited – a regular (full) notification must be made for it afterward.
-This ensures that for products accessible to a wider audience, full information is always available.
+Naturally, the company must ensure 24/7 availability of competent personnel who can assist.
+Limited submission is therefore an optional simplification for industrial formulations.
+It is important to know that if a mixture initially intended for industrial use and notified via limited submission is later placed on the market for consumer or professional use, it can no longer remain limited – a regular (full) notification must be submitted.

 Group submission

-Another special option is the group submission.
-This means that if a company has several mixtures with very similar composition, it is not necessary to notify each of them separately; instead, they can be grouped under a single notification.
+Another special option is group submission.
+This means that if a company has several mixtures with very similar composition, it may not be necessary to notify each mixture separately; instead, they can be grouped under a single notification.

-The conditions for this are strict: the mixtures must belong to the same hazard classes for all health and physical hazards (meaning the same warning labels apply to them), and their composition may only differ to a small extent.
-Specifically, the rule states that the grouped mixtures must contain the same components in the same concentration or concentration range, except for certain fragrance components, which may differ.
+The conditions are strict: the mixtures must belong to the same hazard classes for all health and physical hazards (meaning the same label elements apply), and their composition may only differ to a limited extent.
+In particular, the grouped mixtures must contain the same components in the same concentrations or concentration ranges, except for certain fragrance components, which may differ.

 Typical example: